TheFatPanda97/theScore-QA-Automation-Assessment/README.md

 Donovan Mitchell | 1655
 Anthony Davis | 1618

-Top 10 Teams in 2019-20 Season and Rank Ordered by Points
+Top 10 Teams and their Rank in the 2019-20 Season Ordered by Points
 ---------------------------------------------------------
 7 | Dallas Mavericks | 8776
 1 | Milwaukee Bucks | 8663